rafael-paypal-solano/tic-tac-toe/README.md

 #### The Build Environment ####

-After downloading and installing the JDK and Apache Maven make sure that paths to the relevant java and maven binaries (namely *java*, *javac* and *mvn*) are included in your system's **PATH** variable.
+After downloading and installing the JDK, Apache Maven and Git make sure that paths to the relevant java and maven binaries (namely *java*, *javac*, *mvn* and *git*) are included in your system's **PATH** variable.
 You can check if everything is setup by just typing the following commands as illustrated:

 ```
 $ java -version